-SUMMARY: The Department of Health and Human Services (HHS) proposes to modify certain standards in the Rule entitled "Standards for Privacy of Individually Identifiable requirements of the Administrative Simplification subtitle of the Health Insurance
+SUMMARY: The Department of Health and Human Services (HHS) proposes to modify certain standards in the Rule entitled ''Standards for Privacy of Individually Identifiable Health Information'' (the ''Privacy Rule'').
+The Privacy Rule implements the privacy requirements of the Administrative Simplification subtitle of the Health Insurance Portability and Accountability Act of 1996.

-Health Information" (the "Privacy Rule").
-The Privacy Rule implements the privacy for the privacy of individually identifiable health information while clarifying misinterpretations, addressing the unintended negative effects of the Privacy Rule on health care quality or access to health care, and relieving unintended administrative burden created by the Privacy Rule.
+The purpose of this action is to propose changes that maintain strong protections for the privacy of individually identifiable health information while clarifying misinterpretations, addressing the unintended negative effects of the Privacy Rule on health care quality or access to health care, and relieving unintended administrative burden created by the Privacy Rule.